-There will be two papers, each of approximately 50 minutes.
+There will be two papers, each of approximately 60 minutes.
 The papers will be divided into smaller, individually timed sections, which test verbal ability, numerical ability and non-verbal ability.

 For each paper, the children will be given a question booklet which contains the test questions and a separate answer sheet to mark their answers.
 The answer sheets will be processed electronically and scanned to make a record of each child's answers.
-A familiarisation booklet, containing information about the format of the test and some example questions, will be sent upon receipt of a completed registration form.
+A familiarisation booklet, containing information about the format of the test and some example questions, will be available on the Warwickshire Admissions website and in paper form on request.
 This will allow children to become familiar with the type of questions likely to be asked and the format of the test booklet and answer sheet, and information about how to write their answers on the answer sheet.